geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 How do we go about deleting more stuff in extra and external?

 ##### **Chenyu** [[00:33:26](https://www.youtube.com/watch?v=5XHgivHDYPg&t=2006)]
-I think there are still a lot of old stuff that are .
+I think there are still a lot of old stuff that are.
 So it's probably better to delete it.

 ##### **Geohot** [[00:33:31](https://www.youtube.com/watch?v=5XHgivHDYPg&t=2011)]
 I mean, yeah, feel free to delete.
 I don't know.
 I just went through and looked for old stuff.

 ##### **Geohot** [[00:33:37](https://www.youtube.com/watch?v=5XHgivHDYPg&t=2017)]
-And it's old stuff .
+And it's old stuff.

 ##### **Chenyu** [[00:33:39](https://www.youtube.com/watch?v=5XHgivHDYPg&t=2019)]
 It's like I searched Shape Tracker, and there are still 20 files.
 Oh, that's a good idea, yeah.